Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * VPC Flow Logs
   * Subnet Flow Logs
   * Elastic Network Interface Flow Logs
-* Helps to monitor & troubleshoot connectivity issues.
+* Helps to monitor & troubleshoot connectivity issues
 * Example:
   * Subnets to internet
   * Subnets to subnets
   * Internet to subnets
 * Captures network information from AWS managed interfaces too: Elastic Load Balancers, ElastiCache, RDS, Aurora, etc...
 * VPC Flow logs data can go to S3 / CloudWatch Logs
+* Flow logs can be created at the following levels:
+  * VPC
+  * Subnet
+  * Network interface

 ### VPC Peering

 * Connect two VPC, privately using AWS’ network
 * Make them behave as if they were in the same network
 * Must not have overlapping CIDR (IP address range)
-* VPC Peering connection is not transitive (must be established for each VPC that need to communicate with one another)
+* **VPC Peering connection is not transitive** (must be established for each VPC that need to communicate with one another)
 * You must update route tables in each VPC’s subnets to ensure EC2 instances can communicate with each other
+* VPC Peering enables routing using **private** IPv4 or IPv6 addresses

 !!! tip

-    * You can create VPC Peering connection between VPCs in different AWS accounts/regions
+    * You can create VPC Peering connection between VPCs in *different AWS accounts/regions*
     * You can reference a security group in a peeredVPC (works cross accounts – same region)

 ### VPC Endpoints